Building a limit order book in Rust

 - We use

-ensures strict FIFO matching within the same price level.
+u64forpriceandquantityto avoid negative values and ensure wide ranges. timestampensures strict FIFO matching within the same price level.

 Price level and order queue

 Each price level holds a queue of orders in time priority.
-A VecDeque
+A VecDeque is a natural choice:

 use std::collections::VecDeque;